harshp30/harshp30/README.md

 ### Hi there, I'm Harsh 👋

-I am currently a high school student from Calgary, Alberta, Canada interested in creating software and hardware systems.
+I am currently a first-year Computer Engineering student @ the University of Waterloo student.
+I am interested in creating software and hardware systems.

 My passion from STEM originates from time at FIRST robotics, completion of CS50, completion of a Web Development Bootcamp, and my tendency to be curious.
 My curiosity eventually led me to building projects that are fun and unique!